 Some 900 years after they were dug, those ditches are still exceptionally deep and steep.

-What look like a series of life-saver rings actually had signs about anti-social behaviour on them, not rings to throw into the moat to save drowning people.
+What looks like a series of life-saver rings actually had signs about anti-social behaviour on them, not rings to throw into the moat to save drowning people.

 A series of modern rather ugly concrete steps lead up to the top of the motte, and up here it’s easier to see the scale of the castle grounds, and watch the trains pass by over the viaduct that sliced into the castle sides.